Frequently Asked Questions

 How do I get my grades?

-The grading system used by the California State University system applies to Cal Poly Extended Education academic credit or CEU courses.
+The grading system used by the California State University system applies to Cal Poly Extended, Professional and Continuing Education (EPaCE) academic credit or CEU courses.
 Your grades are available the Wednesday after finals week by going to your Cal Poly Portal.

 How do I request a Cal Poly transcript?